What is Atypical (Walking) Pneumonia?

 • Blood tests: May show elevated white blood cell counts and other markers of infection.

-• Sputum cultures: Although difficult to obtain in atypical cases due to the lack of productive cough.
+• Sputum cultures: Although difficult to obtain in walking cases due to the lack of a productive cough.

 • Serology tests: Used to identify specific antibodies against Mycoplasma and Chlamydia.